nsrau/azure-docs.it-it/articles/active-directory/devices/azureadjoin-plan.md

 ### <a name="management-platform"></a>Piattaforma di gestione

-La gestione dei dispositivi per Azure AD dispositivi aggiunti si basa su una piattaforma MDM, ad esempio Intune, e DSN MDM.
+Device management for Azure AD joined devices is based on an MDM platform such as Intune, and MDM CSPs.
 Windows 10 include un agente MDM integrato che funziona con tutte le soluzioni MDM compatibili.

 > [!NOTE]
-> I criteri di gruppo non sono supportati nei dispositivi Azure AD aggiunti perché non sono connessi a Active Directory locali.
-La gestione dei dispositivi Azure AD aggiunti è possibile solo tramite MDM
+> Group policies are not supported in Azure AD joined devices as they are not connected to on-premises Active Directory.
+Management of Azure AD joined devices is only possible through MDM

 Esistono due approcci per la gestione dei dispositivi aggiunti ad Azure AD: